aporeto-inc/gaia/doc/documentation.md

 Type: `boolean`

-The validity of the rql query.
+The validity of the RQL query.

 Default value: